skyrookcruiser/FurinaLC/FAQ.md

 ### 3. I get a server error when I do X ingame!
 X is probably not implemented.
 Feel free to implement it and make a pull request.

+### 4. The game has updated, there is a new ID/EGO/etc., how do I give myself everything?
+First, you want to update your git submodules by running `git submodule update –remote`.

+Then, go to FAQ number 5 and read the sync command.

 ### 4. Are there commands?
 Yes.
 You can use them through the coupon menu.
 Current commands are such: